SCDES-Hydrology/scpopulation/README.md

 This package was developed by Dr. Charles Alex Pellett, while working at the South Carolina Department of Natural Resources (SC DNR) and subsequently the South Carolina Department of Environmental Services (SC DES).
+This package is currently being maintained by Nicholas Pinder, while wokring as a Hydrologist at the State of South Carolina Department of Environmental Services.
 This information is intended for research and long-term water planning.
 None of the above guarantees the accuracy, reliability, or completeness of this information.
 The SC RFA, SC DNR, SC DES, and Dr. Pellett are NOT liable for any loss or damage arising from the use